Lesson Plan - Get It!

 Around this time, the production of plays had gotten very popular.
 This brought about a lot of competition between the various acting troupes, and Shakespeare became popular because he could work both as an actor and a playwright.

-His first plays were about history, but when he began to write some comedies, his popularity really took off.
+His first plays were about history, but his popularity took off when he began to write some comedies.

 After Shakespeare had some years of success, a plague caused the theaters to close down.
 Actors went back to performing in traveling troupes, and Shakespeare probably joined one of these, though there's no historical record to prove that.